This super-moist date cake, bursting with flavours will simply melt into your mouth.

-- Remove the stem parts of dates, give a quick wash, place in a deep- bottom pan filled with water just a little above the level of dates.
+- Remove the stem parts and destone the dates, place in a deep- bottom pan and fill with water just a little above the level of dates.

-- Drop the tea bags, cover and boil until the water level dips to the bottom of the pan and the dates are nice and soft.
+- Drop the tea bags, cover and boil until the water level dips to the bottom of the pan and the dates are soft

 - Mix 1 tsp of bicarbonate of soda into the pot, mix well